Each Avi Vantage user account is associated with a role. The role defines the type of access the user has to each area of the Avi Vantage system.

 - Navigate to Administration > Accounts > Users.

 - Select the role from the Role pull-down list.
-If a custom role is needed but is not created, click Create.
+If a custom role is needed but is not created, click on Create.

 LDAP or TACACS+ User Accounts